hacksu/Chrome-Extensions-Lesson/readme.md

   },
 ```

+In my case, I use ```"128": "images/icon128.png"```
 You can specify multiple icon sizes if you wish (128, 48, 32, 16).

-4. Save the file.
+4. Save the manifest.json file.
 5. Paste ```chrome://extensions``` in your address bar and enter.
 This is the main page we will be visiting to manage our extensions.

 [<img src="setup1.png" width="500"/>](setup1.png)

 6. Enable the "Developer mode" toggle on the top right.
-If this is not enabled, you cannot load your own extensions.
+If this is not enabled, you cannot load custom extensions.
 7. Click the now visibile "Load unpacked" button on the top left.
 In the file explorer, locate the folder that you created in step 1.

 [<img src="setup2.png" width="500"/>](setup2.png)

 We have now enabled our extension.
 Currently, this extension is doing nothing.
 But we'll add some functionality soon.

-You can disable this extension at any time by clicking the toggle at the bottom right of our extension item.
+##### You can disable this extension at any time by clicking the toggle at the bottom right of our extension item.

 ## Adding functionality